 Why do we need domestic regulation in Australia?

 There are three main issues due to the lack of a domestic standard in Australia:

 - Operator Integrity – Organic operators spend a lot of time, effort and money in obtaining organic certification to prove their products are authentically organic.
-Fake organics cause mistrust amongst consumers, making claims such as “organically grown” or “organic principals” but providing no proof of these claims.
-Certified organic operators need to continue to compete with fake organics if no domestic regulation is in place to hold other businesses accountable for their organic claims.
+Non-certified organics cause mistrust amongst consumers, making claims such as “organically grown” or “organic principles” but providing no proof of these claims.
+Certified organic operators need to continue to compete with non-certified organics if no domestic regulation is in place to hold other businesses accountable for their organic claims.